builders-garden/squabble-xmtp-agent/README.md

 # XMTP Squabble Agent

-A sophisticated AI-powered game assistant for Squabble - a fast-paced, social word game designed for private friend groups on XMTP.
+An AI-powered game assistant for Squabble - a fast-paced, social word game designed for private friend groups on XMTP.

 ## 🎮 Overview